Butter in coffee. It's the ultimate diary lover's delight!

 It's easy to make

 Butter coffee is easy to make.
 You don't need any fancy equipment, although a blender does make for the perfect brew (in our opinion).
-You can use your pour over coffee maker, or you can simply mix up some instant coffee!There's no messing around with fancy latte artwork (although you could try being artsy) or expensive barista machines with this brew.
+You can use your pour-over coffee maker with a gooseneck kettle, or you can simply mix up some instant coffee!There's no messing around with fancy latte artwork (although you could try being artsy) or expensive barista machines with this brew.

 It's full of 'healthy' fats